MicrosoftDocs/win32/desktop-src/MDMSettingsProv/lockworkstation-mdm-client.md

 - MDMSettingsProv.dll
 api_type:
 - COM
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # LockWorkstation method of the MDM\_Client class

 Locks the device.

 **Windows 10:** This method is currently not supported in Windows 10.

 **Windows 8:** This method is supported beginning with Windows 8.1.

 ## Syntax